 The presently pre-selected candidate sites in the world are essentially located in 3 regions: North-America, Asia (Japan/Korea, ...) and Europe.
-In this paper we consider the European region, where, at this stage, the following sites are assumed as candidates: Fréjus (France/Italy), Pyhäsalmi (Finland), Boulby (UK), Canfranc (Spain) and Sieroszewice (Poland).
+In this paper we consider the European region, where, at this stage, the following sites are assumed as candidates: Gran Sasso (Italy), Fréjus (France/Italy), Pyhäsalmi (Finland), Boulby (UK), Canfranc (Spain) and Sieroszewice (Poland).
 The basic characteristics of these sites are presented on Tab.
 II.
-The Gran Sasso Lab. site (Italy) whose possible participation is not fixed for the moment, and the possibility of under-water solutions (ex: Pylos for the LENA project) is not taken into account here.
+For the Gran Sasso case, possible new sites are envisaged to be located at 10km from the present underground laboratory outside the National Park.
+The possibility of under-water solutions, as for instance Pylos for the LENA project, is not taken into account here.